AztecProtocol/noir-starter/README.md

 ## Example Projects

-You can view more complete example projects written in Noir in the [Noir By Example](https://github.com/noir-lang/noir-by-example) repo.
+You can view more complete example projects written in Noir in the [Noir Examples](https://github.com/noir-lang/noir-examples) repo.

 ## Support